jean-roland/LCSF_C_Stack/README.md

 ## Build, tests & docs

-If you want to build the project as is you need to install [CMake](https://cmake.org/) 3.14 or above, and a buildsystem ([Ninja](https://ninja-build.org/) is recommended).
+If you want to build the project as is, you need to install [CMake](https://cmake.org/) 3.14 or above, and a buildsystem ([Ninja](https://ninja-build.org/) is recommended).

 Build commands, if using Ninja, at project root:
  ```